 - ¼ tsp sea salt

 - Coconut oil, for greasing

 - Preheat oven to 350 F. Grease pan with coconut oil and set aside.

 - Add walnuts to a food processor and pulse until finely ground.
-Transfer to mixing bowl, and add in remaining dry ingredients (cashew meal, flax seed meal, coconut flour, pumpkin pie spice, allspice, baking soda and sea salt) and mix until combined.
+Transfer to mixing bowl, and mix in cashew meal, flax seed meal, coconut flour, pumpkin pie spice, allspice, baking soda and sea salt.
+Set aside.

 - Pour batter into greased baking dish, top with pecans and bake for 30 minutes.
 Let cool, slice and enjoy right away.